davidchavezTech/collection-widget/README.md

 {% endschema %}
 ```

-> **Note:** that in the schema I have used a variable from the locales for correct multilanguage names.
+> **Note:** In the schema I have used a variable from the locales for correct multilanguage names.
 If you don't want that, you can hard code the name directly. *You must create a name for this section E.g. "Frenzy AI Product Filter"

 5. Now go onto your collections page and add the section with the name you assigned it